Updated: December 9, 2025

 Getting around Portugal is quite straightforward by train.
 Portugal’s train network is very reliable and affordable, with it possible to get around the country easily.
 Whether you are planning a day trip from Lisbon to Sintra or a longer journey, the train is arguably the best way to get from A to B.

-A trip from Lisbon to Porto takes around 3 hours and 45 minutes while getting to Faro, the capital of the Algarve region, from Lisbon, will take you as little as 3 hours.
-It’s worth bearing in mind that the train network does not cover the entire country, but major cities are covered.
+Lisbon and the Algarve are exceptionally well-connected.
 You will also find international trains running from major railway stations, with many taking you to major cities in Spain.

 Prices are reasonable to begin with, but there are also discounts for booking in advance and discounts for families and older people.
 You can find out more on the official website for CP – Comboios de Portugal (the website is also in English).